 All of our garments are made from clean and safe wool.

-Oeko-Tex certified and Woolmark licensed; Deemed free of harmful substances according to global standards as determined by the International Association for Research and Testing in the Field of Textile Ecology.
+Oeko-Tex certified -Deemed free of harmful substances according to global standards as determined by the International Association for Research and Testing in the Field of Textile Ecology.

-Handwash in warm/tepid water OR machine wash on WOOL-CYCLE (different from delicate cycle) with wool wash.
-Garments designated as machine-washable can tolerate delicate cycle without issue.
+Handwash in warm/tepid water OR machine wash on WOOL-CYCLE (different from the delicate cycle) with wool wash.
+Garments designated as machine-washable (MW) can tolerate a delicate cycle without an issue.
 No bleach or whiteners.

 Standard wool garments must be laid flat to air dry.
 Garments designated as machine-washable can be tumbled dry on low to medium heat.
 See notes below.*

 *Garments specifically designated as machine-washable (mw) are also tumble-dry safe.
 We recommend low heat.
 Tumble dry with other items for optimal tumbling and more efficient drying.
-You will notice small amount of shrinkage after the first 1-2 tumble-dryings (similar to a new cotton shirt that you wash/dry for the first couple times).
-The higher the heat you dry with the more significant the shrinkage.
-Mentioning b/c some customers shrink on purpose (for example to make a size xs by shrinking the size small).
+You will notice a bit of shrinkage after the first tumble-drying (similar to a new cotton shirt that you wash/dry for the first couple of times).
+The majority of the shrinkage is in the vertical direction.
+The higher the heat the more significant the shrinkage.
+Mentioning b/c some customers shrink on purpose (for example to make an almost-size xs by shrinking the size small).

 A FEW THINGS TO KEEP IN MIND: